ICC4103-202210-WebTech/lab13-sol/README.md

 * The implementation is complete and correct.

 Then each 1-5 score will translate to 0, 0.25, 0.5, 0.75 and 1.0 weights that will multiply the maximum score possible in the corresponding part of the assignment.
 The weighted scores will be added up with the base point to calculate the final grade on a scale from 1 to 7.

-Please commit and push your code to GitHub until tomorrow (Wednesday 20th) at 23:59.

 ## Active Record reference